-In fact, DNA sequencing is used in the conformation of PCR results, once any of the amplicons is identified in the PCR-agarose gel electrophoresis, confirmed using DNA sequencing in the final step if required.
+In fact, DNA sequencing is used for validating PCR results, once any of the amplicons is identified in the PCR-agarose gel electrophoresis. the results are cross-validated by DNA sequencing.

-The template provided by the PCR is only the DNA fragment of our interest (which we wish to sequence) and contaminated free.
+The template provided through the amplification is only the DNA fragment of our interest (which we wish to sequence) and also is contamination free.

 Food pathogen detection using PCR:

-Detection, identification and confirmation of food-borne pathogens and toxic fungus facilitates by PCR.
+PCR facilitates detection, identification and confirmation of food-borne pathogens and toxic fungus.

-Commercialization of food industries increased the risk of food contamination.
+The risk of food contamination has increased due to the commercialization of food industries.
 Food processing, food packaging and food distributing industries are booming fastly.
-The packaged food reaches to the consumer between 3 to 4 days after cocking.
+The packaged food reaches consumers between 3 to 4 days after cocking.

 PCR in the methylation assay:

-However, the method for methylation assay is slightly different having an additional step of bisulfite treatment.
+The amount of methylation for a gene of the DNA sequence is detected by using a special PCR modification known as methylation-specific PCR.
+However, the method for methylation assay is slightly different with an additional step of bisulfite treatment.

-The PCR is used in the diagnosis, prognosis and monitoring of cancer using the realtime PCR assay.
+The PCR is applicable in the diagnosis, prognosis, and monitoring of cancer using the realtime PCR assay.
 Even the MRD (minimal residual disease) can also be determined by the quantitative PCR.

 Interestingly, PCR is also used in cancer therapy monitoring.
-The success rate of the therapy, thus the expression of oncogene or mutant gene is calculated each time after the therapy using the quantitative PCR.
+The success rate of the therapy, thus the expression of oncogene or mutant gene is measured each time after the therapy, using the quantitative PCR.